ietf-wg-ccwg/rfc5033bis/draft-ietf-ccwg-rfc5033bis.md

 - Addressed issues.
 - Examined RFC-2119 keywords and consistency with other RFCs.
 - Added text on constrained environments/limited domains
-- Added text on circuit breakers and aligend with other RFCs.
+- Added text on circuit breakers and aligned with other RFCs.
 - Several editorial passes

 ## Since draft-ietf-ccwg-rfc5033bis-02